DaveJay3002/Notes/4th Sem Submissions.md

 ## Artificial Intelligence
 - Total 7 Practicals
+- Completed by me
-- 0 Completed have to do them before Thursday
+- Just have to get them printed